kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/add-pokemon.md

 ## Building a test for this scenario

-Using Tracetest, we can [create a test](../../../web-ui/creating-tests.md) that will execute an API call on `POST /pokemon` and validate two things:
+Using Tracetest, we can [create a test](../../../web-ui/creating-tests.md) that will execute an API call on `POST /pokemon` and validate two properties:
-1. If the API is returning a proper result with HTTP 201 Created
+- The API should return a proper result with HTTP 201 Created
-2. If the database is responding with low latency (< 200ms)
+- The database should return with low latency (< 200ms)

 ### Traces